code4it-dev/c4it-hugo/content/article/2023/101-introduction-to-feature-flags/index.md

 - Dotnet
 - Razor
 - Configurations
+- Feature Flags
 toc: true
-summary: "Feature flags are a technique that allows you to control the visibility and functionality of features in your software without changing the code.
+summary: "Feature Flags are a technique that allows you to control the visibility and functionality of features in your software without changing the code.
 They enable you to experiment with new features, perform gradual rollouts, and revert changes quickly if needed."
 ---

 To turn functionalities on or off on an application, you can use simple `if(condition)` statements.
 That would work, of course.
 But it would not be flexible, and you'll have to scatter those checks all around the application.

-There is another way, though: **Feature Flags**.
-Feature Flags allow you to effortlessly enable and disable functionalities, such as Middlewares, HTML components, and API controllers.
+There is another way, though: Feature Flags. **Feature Flags allow you to effortlessly enable and disable functionalities**, such as Middlewares, HTML components, and API controllers.
 Using .NET, you have Feature Flags almost ready to be used: it's just a matter of installing one NuGet package and using the correct syntax.

 In this article, we are going to create and consume Feature Flags in an ASP.NET application.
 We will start from the very basics and then see how to use complex, built-in filters.
 We will consume Feature Flags in a generic C# code, and then we will see how to include them in a Razor application and in .NET APIs.